 “Tomorrow is an important day,” the old man replied faintly, throwing branches onto the fire.

-“Tonight is important, too.”
-Dream Rider said, looking back at his family and then raising his eyes to the starless sky.
+“Tonight is important, too,” Dream Rider said, looking back at his family and then raising his eyes to the starless sky.
 “I have felt it following me since we began.
 There is an evil presence in this camp since the Toad band arrived.
-I’ve never trusted Soul Catcher, an elder of that band.”
+I’ve never trusted Shadow Maker, an elder of that band.”

 “We must join to live.”
 Whispers-In-The-Wind set his jaw.
 “Now, because Great Spirit leads us, we are no longer Snakes, Rabbits, Badgers, or Toads; we are one people.
 When we reach the mountains, we must have one leader, not a bunch of quarreling men.”